Alcaraz, the 'next Nadal', gets first win at Grand Slam - WHIZ News

 LOCKDOWN TAKES A TOLL

-Two more players in the women’s draw who had to endure the 14-day hard lockdown in Australia are now out of the tournament.
-And both said they had the strict quarantine set-up to blame.
+Several more players who had to endure the 14-day hard lockdown in Australia are now out of the tournament.
+And many say they had the strict quarantine set-up to blame.

 Victoria Azarenka, a two-time title winner at the Australian Open and the runner-up at last year’s U.S. Open, appeared to have trouble breathing and received medical attention in the second set of a 7-5, 6-4 loss to Jessica Pegula of the U.S.